DistributedSystems-UFG/class-project---part-3-the-3-cs-of-ubicomp-equipe73/README.md

-# SSU-2022_2-StarterProject
+# SSU-2022_2-Project

 This repository contains the three main components used in the class project, namely:

 1. IoT Code: Code to run on the Raspberry Pi, which will act as an IoT device with sensors and actuators.
-Obs.: Without the Raspberry Pi kits, you may run this part on a usual machine (either local or on the cloud), simulating the temperature sensor (e.g., a routine that generates random temperature values) and the actuator (led - a simple on-off variable).

 2. Cloud Code: Code to run on the cloud servers - Kafka consumer and producer; gRPC IoT service

-3. Client Code: command line gRPC clients of the IoT service
+3. Client Code: command line and mobile gRPC clients of the IoT service

-## Steps to run the demo:
+## Steps to run:

 ### a.
 Start Kafka on a cloud-based server (server-1):